Cow911/SingleImageWaterHazardDetectionWithRAU/README.md

 # SingleImageWaterHazardDetectionWithRAU
-Single Image Water Hazard Detection using FCN with Reflection Attention Units This is the reference for the FCN-RAU of our paper:

 Single Image Water Hazard Detection using FCN with Reflection Attention Units Xiaofeng Han, Chuong Nguyen, Shaodi You, Jianfeng Lu ECCV 2018